FStarLang/FStar/INSTALL.md

 (no cross platform compilation supported at the moment)

-0. Make sure you have the Z3 binary in your `bin` folder (this prerequisite could go away at some point)
+0. Make sure you have the Z3 binary in your `<fstar-home>/bin` folder (this prerequisite could go away at some point)

 1. Bootstrap the compiler in OCaml using the instructions above